pathshiftpeople/pathshiftpeople-mwb/products/Boost your personal productivity with AI.md

 No prior knowledge of personal productivity systems or any AI tool is required.
 There are two versions of this course:

 - those familiar with personal productivity techniques and tools should take **version 1**
-- **version 2** *combines* version 1, above, with _free_ access to version 1 of our Personal Productivity Framework course, which sets out a "baseline" What, Why and How of personal productivity systems
+- **version 2** *combines* version 1, above, with _free_ access to version 1 of our [[Personal Productivity Framework]] course, which sets out a "baseline" What, Why and How of personal productivity systems.

 While the course is technology-agnostic, we're using our own productivity systems and ChatGPT to provide examples, so there'll be plenty of opportunities to pick up new tools and tips.